near/docs/docs/2.develop/deploy.md

 ---

 ## Calling the Contract
-Once your contract is deployed you can interact readily interact with it using [NEAR CLI](../4.tools/cli.md).
+Once your contract is deployed you can interact with it right away using [NEAR CLI](../4.tools/cli.md).

 <hr class="subsection" />